 Characteristics of cloud cores sampled during BACEX are shown in Fig. 10.
 A cloud core was defined by updrafts (w) greater than 1 m s-1.
 The adiabatic liquid water mixing is overlaid on Fig. 10a.
-The 10 m vertically averaged liquid water mixing ratio (Fig. 10a) and cloud droplets number concentration (Nd) (Fig. 10b) for non-precipitating clouds were estimated using data with w > 1 m s-1, PVM-100 LWC > 0.01 g m-3, and CIP volume number concentration < 0.01 cm-3.
-The criterion for CIP volume number concentration is applied here because shattering of large drops can contaminate the measurements of Nd and also large drops tend to precipitate.
+The 10 m vertically averaged liquid water mixing ratio (Fig. 10a) and cloud droplets number concentration (Nd) (Fig. 10b) for non-precipitating clouds were estimated using data with w > 1 m s-1, LWC > 0.01 g m-3, and CIP volume concentration < 0.01 cm-3.
+The criterion for CIP volume concentration is applied here because shattering of large drops can contaminate the measurements of Nd and also large drops tend to precipitate.
 Overall, clouds sampled below 1 km are mainly non-precipitating and close to adiabatic, while clouds observed above 2.2 km are mostly precipitating.
 Figure 10(a) shows that shallow cumulus clouds sampled during BACEX are far from adiabatic even in the cloud core, which is in agreement with marine cumulus clouds sampled during RICO (e.g., Rauber et al., 2007; Gerber et al., 2008) and continental cumulus clouds (Lu et al., 2008).
-BACEX was seasonally similar to the CARRIBADRY period but observed the strongest dust event of 2010 as well as more typical marine boundary layer aerosol, and provided at least three different types of aerosols: i) Sea salt during typical maritime air masses, ii) dust particles during the dust events, and iii) fine particles from long-distance continental pollution plumes mainly residing above the boundary layer, giving the wide range of Nd that was not seen in other studies experiencing relatively homogeneous aerosols environments (e.g., Gerber et al., 2008).
-Nd varies from near 0 to 400 cm-3 and tends to increase with height (Fig. 10b).
+In addition to the cloud entrainment/detrainment and precipitation processes attributing to the discrepancy between measured and adiabatic value, the transfer function of PVM-100A decreasing with increasing droplet size (e.g., Wendisch et al., 2002) could also partly result in the discrepancy between measured and adiabatic value around cloud top region.
+BACEX was seasonally similar to the CARRIBADRY period but observed the strongest dust event during all of 2010 in addition to the typical marine boundary layer aerosol and provided at least three different types of aerosols: i) Sea salt during typical maritime air masses, ii) dust particles during the dust events, and iii) fine particles from long-distance continental pollution plumes mainly residing above the boundary layer, giving the wide range of Nd that was not seen in other studies experiencing relatively homogeneous aerosols environments (e.g., Gerber et al., 2008).
+The composite of Nd obtained from 12 flights during BACEX (shown in Fig. 11) are shown in Fig. 10b.
+Nd during BACEX varies from ~ 0 to 400 cm-3 and tends to increase with height (Fig. 10b).
+The maximum Nd occured just above cloud base as commonly thought, as well as, high above the cloud base showing the tendency of increasing Nd with heights.
+The increasing Nd with heights was also observed in several research flights during the RICO.
+Further, the breadth of DSDs (in Fig. 10b) was predicted by the inhomogeneous mixing (Lehmann et al., 2009) allowing droplets to experience different degrees of subsaturation (e.g., inhomogeneous droplets evaporation is considered by Bewley and Lasher-Trapp, 2011).
 The low Nd at high altitude (~ 2300 m) may be associated with entrainment mixing and wet scavenging due to precipitation.
+The Nd with heights for the couple flights of BACEX are shown in Appendix B (Fig. B1) to show how many aerosol particles are activated during the BACEX.